A Guide To Merchant Navy Uniform (With Photos And Illustrations)

 The Merchant Navy during the Second World War; Image Credits: Coote, R G G (Lt), Royal Navy official photographer

-Apart from helping to identify the ranks of seafarers, the uniforms also talked about the responsibilities of a crew member and brought more discipline into their job.
+Apart from helping to identify the ranks of seafarers, the uniforms also discussed crew members’ responsibilities and promoted more discipline in their jobs.
 The shining epaulettes on the shoulders reflected the responsibilities performed at different times and other achievements of a seafarer.

-Though the culture of uniform abroad the commercial vessels continued until 1970’s, the later years witnessed people moving away from such formal characteristics, especially in the case of merchant vessels.
-While the crew working abroad passenger vessels continued to be dressed up in their uniforms, the other commercial vessels focussed more on operational capabilities making other sophisticated cments optional.
+Though the culture of uniforms on commercial vessels continued until the 1970s, the later years saw people moving away from such formal characteristics, especially on merchant vessels.
+While the crew working on passenger vessels continued to be dressed in their uniforms, the crew on other commercial vessels focused more on operational capabilities, making other sophisticated elements optional.

 Similarly, the colours used between the stripes on the uniform also act as an element to differentiate the crew members according to their occupational hierarchy on board the vessel.
 Known as Merchant Navy Insignia, these designs were first issued for the merchant navy in the 1940s by Admiralty, Britain.

-Currently, seafarers abroad commercial vessels, especially while working in the engine room or on deck, use boiler suits as a more usual uniform, while mariners working as bridge watchkeepers and masters prefer a simple white pilot shirt and black trousers.
+Currently, seafarers aboard commercial vessels, especially those working in the engine room or on deck, wear boiler suits as their usual uniform, while mariners working as bridge watchkeepers and masters prefer a simple white pilot shirt and black trousers.

 navigating officer uniform